 Thomas Taylor of Brentwood won the men's race.
 He also won the race in 2010, which was shortened due to rain.
 Thomas has won every race he's run at LV -- now five.
 Beth Vitalis of Livermore won the women's race, her second Wildflower Run in a row.

 Rain on Friday left The Badger Pass Trail too muddy to run on, so thecourse was shortened to 5.3 miles with very little mud.

-George Cross (101) is in the lead at the start of the race.
+George Cross (101) is in the lead at the start of the race in 2013.
 He and David Pritchett (in black) battled closely during the first two-thirds of the 10K race.

 of Tracy won two straight events at Los Vaqueros Saturday, May 4 by taking the Wildflower Run with a 42:52.4 over the warm and windy 10.2 k mile course.